mhbalthasar/EelS/README.md

 # EelS -- Eel Scaffold
-This is a scaffold for Eel to let you use electron as GUI of python easy.

-the functions is as same as eel with a little different:
+This is a scaffold for Eel to let you use electron as GUI of python easy. the functions is as same as eel with a little different.

+* Basic Depens:

+1. Python >= 3.4        [ basic runtime       ]
+2. Git                  [ the toolkit need it ]

 * How to run: